guie01/guie01/README.md

 Feel free to reach out to me via email to: guillegarcia0107@gmail.com

-Hope you liek what you see here!
+Hope you like what you see here!

 <!--
 **guie01/guie01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.